SeamusFinlayson/initiative-tracker/README.md

 # Pretty Sordid

-Initiative tracking with pictures and a sort button.
+*Initiative tracking with token icons and a sort button!*

 ![hero image](https://github.com/SeamusFinlayson/initiative-tracker/assets/77430559/79f770db-ad85-4767-ac25-9e7c89fff0c0)

 ## Installing

-The extension can be installed from the [store page]().
+The extension can be installed from the [store page](https://extensions.owlbear.rodeo/pretty-sordid).

 ## About